 - Does mobile remote deposit cause customers to increase their deposit activity?

-Study results from Intuit indicate the answer is YES.
+Study results from Digital Insight indicate the answer is YES.
 Customers who used mobile remote deposit increased their monthly number of deposits by two percent, while those customers who didn’t use the service actually experienced a decline in their number of monthly deposits by three percent.
 Did the customer using mobile remote deposit magically begin receiving more checks once they started using the service?
 Likely not, but rather, instead of depositing a check into another financial institution, (perhaps for a savings or retirement account) they now deposited these funds into the financial institution which offered mobile remote deposit, which means the financial institution has further positioned themselves as the customers’ preferred financial institution.

 - Does mobile remote deposit lead to higher consumer acquisition and/or lower consumer attrition?